AdobeDocs/commerce-admin.en/help/customers/customers-all.md

 description: The Customers grid lists all customers who have registered for an account with your store or were added by the administrator.
 ---

-# All Customers
+# All [!DNL Customers]

-The Customers grid lists all customers who have registered for an account with your store or were added by the administrator.
+The [!DNL Customers] grid lists all [!DNL Customers] who have registered for an account with your store or were added by the administrator.
 Use the standard [grid controls](../getting-started/admin-grid-controls.md) to filter the list and adjust the column layout.
 To learn more, see [Managing Customer Accounts](../customers/manage-account.md).

 ![Customers menu](assets/customer-accounts-all-grid.png)